permaweb/hb-os/README.md

 - Building attestation server binaries and a digest calculator
 - Creating and configuring VM images
 - Building the initramfs
-- Setting up guest content and verity
+- Setting up guest content and dm-verity
 - Running the VM via QEMU
+- Packaging and downloading release bundles
 - Cleaning up the build directory

 It integrates multiple components (found in the `src/` directory) and uses configuration parameters defined in `config/config.py`.